qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson2.md

 # Getting more familiar with the shell

-In this lesson we will practice formulating commands and get more comfortable interacting with the shell.
+In this lesson, we will practice formulating commands and get more comfortable interacting with the shell.

 ## A refresher from the last lesson